 Walk in the “Marina Reka” area of Strandzha Park – teleport in the lost world of prehistoric flora

-A good time to visit this trail is the months of May and June, during the flowering of the Rhododendron Ponticum.
+A good time to visit this trail is the months of May and June.
+During this time is the flowering of the Rhododendron Ponticum.

 Preservation of the protected area “Marina Reka”